The Uses and Gratifications Theory

 Integration and Social Interaction

-- Gaining insight into circumstances of others; social empathy
+- Gaining insight into circumstances of others; social empathy- Identifying with others and gaining a sense of belonging

 - Finding a basis for conversation and social interaction